 Vivian will have some company in the journey into space – sort of.
 Scientist Jeanne Dorfman has developed a technique to imprint the knowledge of three adult astronauts—Paulsen the pilot, Vivien’s father the biologist, and Craig the engineer—onto the mind of a child.
 Dorfman secretly imprint herself onto Vivien's mind as well.

 Once out in space Vivien does her best to adapt to living with the imprints.
 She feels haunted, and wakes up covered with cuts and bruises.
 Dorfman's imprint, stowed away in the recesses of Vivien's mind, has a glitch and is now psychotic.

 With the help of the imprints of her father and Craig the engineer, Vivien wrestles control away from the psycho-Dorfman imprint just long enough to complete the mission.

-Vivien makes it home eager to share her discovery, only to find that real Dorfman sells the Imprinting technology as a guarantee of immortality.
-Dorfman is also imprinting herself on every client, so that one day, she will control the world.
+Vivien makes it home, the mission partially accomplished, only to find that real Dorfman sells the Imprinting technology as a guarantee of immortality.
+Dorfman is also imprinting herself on every client, so that one day she will control the world.
 Vivien, her father, and Craig are determined to stop her at any cost.

 ALISON MCMAHAN owns the rights to the short story, “Rub-a-Dub” by Daniel Galouye that inspired this screenplay (Galouye’s novel Simulacron 3 became the film The 13th Floor).
 McMahan is an award-winning screenwriter and author and an independent filmmaker.
-Her most recent documentary, Bare Hands and Wooden Limbs, narrated by Sam Waterston, aired on BBC Scotland and is distributed by Shami Media.
+Her most recent documentary, Bare Hands and Wooden Limbs, narrated by Sam Waterston, is distributed by Shami Media.